 This implication was reaffirmed after the prologue by the arrival of Palin’s Dennis the Cooper, the son of a fastidious, uncompromising and implicitly Alfred Hitchcock linked cooper-played by Paul Curran.
 For the occupation of cooper engaged in by Dennis and his father evoked Hooper-played by Richard Dreyfuss-the bespectacled and bearded shark expert in JAWS, linking the young cooper to Hooper, and, hence, to Spielberg.
 The sight and sound of Dennis falling under the influence of Warren Mitchell’s profit minded fishmonger, Mr. Fishfinger, and fleeing the principled craftsman ways of his bearded and obdurate father and his village for fame and fortune in a nearby and implicitly Hollywood linked fortified citadel-a flight made not, alas, on two smoothly spinning wheels, in those darkest of Dark Ages before the heady arrival of the bicycle-reaffirmed the implicit link of Dennis and Spielberg.
 For the sight of Dennis being led astray by Fishfinger reminded us that in the late Sixties Spielberg was persuaded by Sid Sheinberg, the head of the television division at Universal Studios, to leave behind the UCLA film program before he graduated as a fully trained and higher minded film artist and embrace fortune and glory as a television director with Universal Studios.
 This set Spielberg apart from the directors of New Hollywood, who were usually graduates of post-secondary film schools and preferred to make film art for film art’s sake, rather than for fortune and glory.
 Indeed, the fact that Dennis was clean shaven affirmed his implicit link to Spielberg, as it reminded us that, unlike Spielberg in 1977, the denizens of New Hollywood favoured beards and moustaches like the father of Dennis to make it clear that they were serious and thoughtful film artists.
 The link of Dennis to the also implicitly Spielberg linked Sir Galahad in MONTY PYTHON AND THE HOLY GRAIL reaffirmed the implicit link of Dennis to Spielberg.

 Significantly, however, Dennis was not killed when he was made a squire to the Red Herring Knight-played by David Prowse-and forced to join the quixotic quest to kill the blockbuster and beastly Jabberwock and free the fortified Hollywood evoking citadel of its nightmarish presence against the worst wishes of the money lusting merchants who confirmed the implicit link of the Jabberwock to blockbuster lusts.
 Instead, by a quirk of tragicomic fate, it was Dennis who killed the beast, and died in the attempt to kill the Jabberwock was the Red Herring Knight and his arch nemesis, the new Black Knight-implicitly linked to Lucas given that the horns on his helmet reminded us that Lucas was a Taurus, and fittingly also played by Prowse, who also played Darth Vader that year in the allegorical and implicitly Spielberg and JAWS roasting Lucas film, STAR WARS EPISODE IV: A NEW HOPE (1977).
 This surprise success of Dennis that led to him being given the hand of the pretty Hollywood blonde Princess-played by Deborah Fallender-daughter of the Hollywood citadel’s ruler, King Bruno the Questionable-perhaps linked to Lew Wasserman, head of Universal Studios at the time, and played by Max Wall-implied that Gilliam hoped that Spielberg would come to his senses, give up on beastly blockbuster films like JAWS and truly save film art with higher minded films, in the end.
 An optimistic new hope, indeed, but one overshadowed by the decapitation of the first herald of King Bruno-played by John Bird-and the fact that the third and final victim of the Jabberwock at the end of the film was the new Black Knight, making for a twilit trio of victims of the blockbuster beast in JABBERWOCKY in two more eerie and ominous memories of the future.
-Strangely, Gilliam then proceeded to co-write, co-star in and design the allegorical Jones film, MONTY PYTHON’S LIFE OF BRIAN (1979).
+Strangely, Gilliam then proceeded to co-write, co-star in and design the allegorical Jones film, MONTY PYTHON’S LIFE OF BRIAN (1979), better known in Calcutta as HANUMAN AND THE MAGIC BANANA.

 ‘What’th tho funny about Bigguth Thyclith?’